davidgasquez/davidgasquez.com/src/content/blog/2025-03-19-exporting-ine-data-ii.md

 This task is "embarrassingly" parallelizable, so, I tried an async approach to it but the Actions runner were still struggling.
 I decided to try the trick where you [use the GitHub actions `matrix` feature](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/running-variations-of-jobs-in-a-workflow) to run variations of the same job in parallel.

-Added some extra `argparse` codee to the script to allow defining a split and the maximum number of splits that there are.
+Added some extra `argparse` code to the script to allow defining a split and the maximum number of splits that there are.
 With that, we can now split the 5030 tables into chunks.
 Each chunk will be processed independently on its own runner.
 [This worked like a charm](https://github.com/davidgasquez/ine-data-exporter/actions/runs/13951218869).

 Finally, I wrote a couple of extra scripts to download the tables' series metadata and generate [simple yet useful READMEs at the folder level](https://huggingface.co/datasets/davidgasquez/ine/blob/main/tablas/15797/README.md).
-Something fun here is that some of the table's metadata get requests can return a correct (status `200`) response with this ~JSON~ string: `{ "Status: error"}`.
+Something fun here is that some of the table's metadata get requests can return a correct (status `200`) response with this ~~JSON~~ string: `{ "Status: error"}`.

 And with that, the project was completed (for now) with success! 🎉